nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The following is a more detailed explanation on how `EditCommand` works.

+1. When the user enters an `edit` command, the `EditCommandParser` parses the user's input.
-1. If the internship index specified is invalid, a `ParserException` will be thrown and the specified `Internship` will not be removed.
+2. If the internship index specified is invalid, a `ParserException` will be thrown and the specified `Internship` will not be removed.
-2. If the name, role, status, tag or date fields are missing (at least one must be present) or invalid, a `ParserException` will be thrown and the Internship will not be edited.
+3. If the name, role, status, tag, date or comment fields are missing (at least one must be present) or invalid, a `ParserException` will be thrown and the Internship will not be edited.
-3. After the successful parsing of user input into `EditCommandParser`, the `EditCommand` object is created with a new updated `Internship` object (to maintain immutability).
+4. After the successful parsing of user input into `EditCommandParser`, the `EditCommand` object is created with a new updated `Internship` object (to maintain immutability).
-4. Following which, `EditCommand#execute(Model model)` method is called which eventually calls the `setInternship(Internship toEdit, Internship edited)` method, replacing the old `Internship` object with the newly updated one.
+5. Following which, `EditCommand#execute(Model model)` method is called which eventually calls the `Model#setInternship(Internship toEdit, Internship edited)` method, replacing the old `Internship` object with the newly updated one.

 #### Design considerations:

 **Aspect: How edit executes:**

-* **Alternative 1 (current choice):** Edit command will create a new `internship` to replace the existing `internship` object.
+* **Alternative 1 (current choice):** Edit command will create a new `Internship` to replace the existing `Internship` object.
     * Pros:
       * Maintains immutability of `Internship` class
     * Cons: